 The bass really does sound like it is coming from a decent set of speakers, but they seem to have a bit more bass than the previous R4 models, which some listeners might find a touch aggressive.
 So, you should dig into the equalizer settings to tone things down a touch and it is usually easy enough to find the perfect balance of sound.

 That bass seems to come at the expense of a notch of mid-range performance, and perhaps a slight reduction in volume.
 But, again, it’s nothing that can’t be fixed by twiddling with the settings.

 Cons of the Klipsch R6

-That’s even more so with the i model with the control buttons, that are awkwardly placed at chin height, adding to the weight and making them a pain to use.
-So, these are purely for sitting still and listening to music or a movie, perhaps on a longer train commute, but they certainly aren’t for use on the street.
+That’s even more so with the I model with the control buttons, that are awkwardly placed at chin height, adding to the weight and making them a pain to use.
+So, these are purely for sitting still and listening to music or a movie, perhaps on a long train commute, but they certainly aren’t for use on the street.

 Might Need to Mess with Audio Settings: Also, if you switch music genres a lot, you might find yourself playing with the audio settings on your device a lot to find the sweet spot, which might come as an annoyance to anyone who just wants to drink in the atmosphere of their favorite tracks.

 Poor Noise Cancellation on Calls: Finally, if you plan to use them for phone calls, then don’t as the noise cancellation is not a patch on previous models and the quality of the microphone varies from down-a-well to in-a-bath levels of poor.